 As artists, writers, creators, and makers, we can bring our unique talents to the world around us in a profound way when we live and work as the authentic self.

-Either we are living as our authentic self or we are playing a role in someone else’s drama.
-When we are living as our authentic self, we are much more intentional about how we live and what we create in our life.
+Because when it comes down to it, either we are living as the authentic self or we are playing a role in someone else’s drama.
+When we are living as our authentic selves, we are much more intentional about how we live and what we create in our life.

 Hence, we are in the conductor’s seat of our life, navigating the adventure at every turn on our own personal hero/shero’s journey.
 As Joseph Campbell states:

 “The journey of the hero is about the courage to seek the depths; the image of creative rebirth; the eternal cycle of change within us; the uncanny discovery that the seeker is the mystery which the seeker seeks to know.”